maizzle/maizzle.com/content/docs/tailwindcss.md

 </x-main>
 ```

+You may use any of the following attributes for this purpose:

+- `data-embed`
+- `no-inline`
+- `embed`

-Although it will no longer be inlined, unused CSS will still be purged by the [removeUnusedCSS](/docs/transformers/remove-unused-css) Transformer.
+Although it will no longer be inlined, unused CSS will still be purged - see the [css.purge](/docs/transformers/remove-unused-css) Transformer docs for more information.

 ## Email client targeting